MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/mobile-notifications.md

 ## Access notifications

-1. To access notifications in Power Apps mobile, from the site map, select the bell icon.
+1. To access notifications in Power Apps mobile, go to the site map and then select the bell icon.

    > [!div class="mx-imgBorder"]
    > ![Enable to disable toast notifications.](media/mobile-bell.png)